 START Project Staff

-Amy Matthews, Ph.D., LP, BCBA - Project Director
+Amy Matthews, Ph.D., LP, BCBA, LBA - Project Director

 (616) 331-3513, [email protected]

-Amy Matthews is a Professor of Psychology at Grand Valley State University (GVSU) and director of the GVSU Autism Education Center.
-She has served as the Director of the Statewide Autism Resources and Training (START) Project, funded by the Michigan Department of Education, Office of Special Education, since its inception in 2001.
-She supports implementation of the START project activities and presents the Early Childhood Intensive Training series modules.
-Amy is actively involved in various local and state projects to improve integrated opportunities for individuals with ASD and their families, and is currently vice-chair of the Michigan Autism Council.
-Amy has been both principal investigator and project faculty for a number of grant awards over the past 20+ years, and she has published and presented in the field of autism spectrum disorder.
+Amy Matthews is a Professor of Psychology at Grand Valley State University (GVSU) and Director of the GVSU Autism Education Center.
+She has served as the Director of the Statewide Autism Resources and Training Project (START), funded by the Michigan Department of Education, Office of Special Education, since its inception in 2001.
+She supports implementation of the START project activities, supports Regional Collaborative Networks, and presents modules in both the Early Childhood and Classroom Supports training series.
+Amy is actively involved in various state projects to improve integrated opportunities for autistic individuals and support positive, self-determined outcomes.
+She is the Chair of the Michigan Autism Council with a focus on implementation of the Michigan ASD State Plan.
+Amy has been involved in various grant awards over the past 24 years, and she has published and presented in the field of autism.
+To balance time at work, she enjoys being outdoors, hiking, and paddleboarding, and when time allows, traveling to explore new places.

 Jana Benjamin, J.D. - Project Manager